etelford38/PPMS_data_acquisition/README.md

 1. Run “PPMS_Load_Instruments.py” by clicking on the tab, and then hitting the aquamarine play button on the top toolbar.
 A small pop-up titled “RoyLab - Load Instruments” should appear on the screen after a few seconds.

 2. To load the instruments you want to use:
-  - check the box on the left side
+    - Check the box on the left side
-  - select the instrument you want to load from the drop-down menu.
+    - Select the instrument you want to load from the drop-down menu.
-  - name this instrument something useful for you to refer to.
+    - Name this instrument something useful for you to refer to.
-  - enter its GPIB address.
+    - Enter its GPIB address.
 The GPIB address can be found by clicking “See available resources” on the bottom left corner of the window.
 This will open another pop-up that will show the instruments connected to the bus, as well as their GPIB addresses.
-  - use the drop-down menu on the right side to select the variables you want to record.
+    - Use the drop-down menu on the right side to select the variables you want to record.
-  - repeat this process for every instrument you are planning on using.
+    - Repeat this process for every instrument you are planning on using.

   Note: This pop-up starts with enough lines for five instruments.
 If you are using more than five instruments, you can add additional lines by clicking “Add Instrument”.